enix/ansible-elastic-repo/README.md

         - $role
         - ...

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
-All provided variables start with `$role_`.
+All provided variables start with `elastic_`.

 You can also use the role as a playbook.
 You will be asked which hosts to provision, and you can further configure the play by using `--extra-vars`.